Before stumbling on this article, what were you doing before?

 They get worried that they don’t know how to do SEO, should they hire SEO experts and other stuff along those lines.

-I tell them to stop worrying about SEO and just get started with creating content.
+I tell them to stop worrying about SEO and just get started with writing blog posts or articles.
 You can deal with SEO later on.

 The problem with worrying about SEO is that you get stuck.
-There are over 200 factors to consider and learn in SEO.
+There are over 200 ranking factors to consider and learn in SEO.
 If you try to learn all of these, you’ll never have time to actually create content.

 Instead, I tell them a principle I’ve always believed in: be helpful.